release-it/release-it/docs/git.md

 Configure the `[git.*]` options to modify the commands accordingly.
 See [all options and their default values](../config/release-it.json).

+The minimum required version of Git is v2.0.0.

 ## SSH keys & Git remotes

 SSH keys and Git remotes are assumed to be configured correctly.
 If a manual `git push` from the command line works,